Blue Heelers: episode guide

 November 28, 2001

-PJ welcomes the chance to stake out a fugitive, whom they believe is coming home to Mount Thomas for Christmas.
+PJ welcomes the chance to stake out a fugitive, whom they believe is coming home to Mt Thomas for Christmas.
 When a road traffic accident ends in tragedy, Jonesy must inform the mother that her child is dead.
-On Christmas Day, Jo drops off her presents for the other Heelers—and is roped into helping PJ on his stakeout.
+On Christmas Day, Jo drops off her presents for the other Heelers — and is roped into helping PJ on his stakeout.
 Tess grows concerned at Hayley's lack of enthusiasm for Christmas.
 Can the day get any worse?